 How Does Medicare Work with Your Employer’s Health Insurance?

-If you are self-employed or work for a company with less than 20 employees, it will make sense for you to take Medicare Part A and Part B when you turn 65.
+If you are self-employed or work for a company with less than 20 employees, it will likely make sense for you to take Medicare Part A and Part B when you turn 65.
 In this case, Medicare will become the primary payer and your company’s health care plan will become secondary.
 This means that if you receive a medical bill, Medicare will pay first and then your employer’s insurance will pay second.
 Learn about what to do when you eventually come off employer coverage.

 Can You Be Penalized for Not Taking Medicare at Age 65?